The Enduring Power of Repetition: Exploring Famous Poems That Use It Masterfully

 8. "A Supermarket in California" by Allen Ginsberg

 Ginsberg, a prominent figure in the Beat Generation, uses repetition in a distinctly modern way.
 His poem "A Supermarket in California" doesn't feature the same structured repetition as earlier examples.
-However, the recurring imagery of the supermarket and the ghostly presence of Walt Whitman creates a sense of echoing and resonance.
+On the flip side, the recurring imagery of the supermarket and the ghostly presence of Walt Whitman creates a sense of echoing and resonance.
 This repetition allows Ginsberg to evoke a feeling of longing and a sense of connection to the past while reflecting on his own alienation within modern society.
 The repetition, in this instance, highlights the themes of isolation and search for belonging within modern society.

 The Impact and Significance of Repetition in Poetry